mfarisakram/CX-Improvement-Roadmap-Singapore-Airlines-Case-Study/README.md

-# Project Title: CX Improvement Roadmap (Singapore Airlines Case Study)
+# CX Improvement Roadmap (Singapore Airlines Case Study)

 # 1. Introduction
 Aviation and travel are my greatest passions.
 I view the entire passenger journey as a series of crucial touchpoints: from ticket purchase and airport arrival to the check-in process, the comfort of the in-flight seat and meal, and the overall onboard services.
 I always aim for seamless service and expect a high level of comfort, especially when paying a premium for the experience.
 However, particularly on long-haul flights, a consistently excellent experience is not always guaranteed.